 Tip #4 – The Basics of Basis Planning

 If you have a trust with assets that have a low tax basis relative to their fair market value, then you may want to think about changing those assets for cash or other assets with a higher tax basis.
-That is because under the current law, low basis assets will get a “step up” in basis to match the fair market value of the asset.
-Your beneficiaries can benefit more from a the “step up” at the time you pass away if the asset has a higher tax basis.
-Also, changing a trust asset from low tax basis to high tax basis is not a sale, and thus does not trigger any income tax.
+That is because, under the current law, low basis assets will get a “step-up” in basis to match the fair market value of the asset.
+Your beneficiaries can benefit more from a “step-up” at the time you pass away if the asset has a higher tax basis.
+Also, changing a trust asset from a low tax basis to a high tax basis is not a sale, and thus does not trigger any income tax.